jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Pro/Operation-Guide/Web-service Protection Settings/CC-Defense-Related.md

          - "Loose": Only few of the visits will be checked through CC rules.
 Suitable for websites with not many visits.
          - "Normal": When there is no obvious exception in the website, please select the normal mode.
 Only part of visits is checked.
          - "Critical": In case of the slow website response, and exception in the CPU, memory, etc., use the emergency mode.
 This mode is of rigorous detection and may cause false judgment.
          - "Customization": Appropriate for advanced users.
 Enables them to customize the protection threshold.
-Includes HTTP request number threshold, the protection threshold of each Host, the protection threshold of each Host + URI, the protection threshold of each source IP to Host, the protection threshold of each source IP to Host + URI.
+Includes HTTP request number threshold, the protection threshold of each Host, the protection threshold of each Host+URI, the protection threshold of each source IP to Host, the protection threshold of each source IP to Host+URI.
 The maximum HTTP request number threshold does not exceed the threshold of the purchased package.

 3. Configure CC defense policies for single domain name.